kristina-aino/image-interpreter/README.md

 Two Goals:
   1) Generate images based on priors from a variety of sources, and then selecting or editing those priors (like captions) to have more fine grained controll over image generation.
   2) Explore and compare different options for model deployment, the collection and recollection of data (local), finetuning, inference, speed and other architectural questions.
+  3) Compare different models in performance, ability to generate and other relevant metrics

 ## Features